AntonisCSt/Mlops_project_semicon/README.md

 docker compose -f docker-compose.yml up --build python .\send_data.py

+#### 6) Running Makefile

+If you are on windows and want to run a Makefile go to: https://chocolatey.org/install and follow the instructions

+run this in gitbash:

+$ make build

+It will run needed tests and then build image and run the container

+after this you can run:

+$ python send_data.py

+$ python ./prefect_monitoring/prefect_monitoring.py

+This will create an html file with the report

 #### How can you contribure:
 Currently this project focuses on MLops.
 It is weak on the actual ML-pipeline.